 The one-on-one approach of Parent to Parent USA provides two different types of support: emotional and informational.
 The emotional support provided by a veteran parent who understands, on a very personal level, the struggles you face and the emotional stresses that are part of the territory can be vital to your success.
 Informational support may include practical tips about getting through each day, doctor recommendations or the names of local resources and programs for children with special needs.
 Educated professionals may be able to offer the informational assistance, but they might not be able to provide the same kind of emotional support as someone who has shared the experience.

-For more information about Parent to Parent USA and its Web site, visit the links on the next page.
+For more information about Parent to Parent USA and its Web site, visit the links below.

 - Parent to Parent-USA.
 "The History of the Parent to Parent Movement."
 (Accessed 12/26/2009).http://www.p2pusa.org/Bot_History.html

 - Parent to Parent USA.
 "State Info."
 (Accessed 12/29/09).http://www.p2pusa.org/state/map_us_gif.htm

 - Parent to Parent Wisconsin.
 "About Us."
 (Accessed 12/26/2009).http://www.p2pwi.org/aboutus.html